julioefajardo/CarND-Term1-Project3/Report.md

 ![alt text][image1]

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py lines 168-169).
+Also, for training dataset the images were processed on different manners in order to get fake data to avoid overfitting (model.py lines 67-87).
+For validation dataset the images only were resized, in order to validate the model with real situations taken from the simulator (code line 104-110).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-####4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Training Strategy
+Training data was chosen from the dataset provided by Udacity.
+Since, the simulator was a poor performance in my virtual machine, drive around the track was a nightmare using the keyboard (i am not a gamer, so i do not have joystikc), so not useful data was collected from that attempts.

-####1.
-Solution Design Approach
+####Solution Design Approach

 The overall strategy for deriving a model architecture was to ...